 Technically, Pepperstone has set a minimum deposit of $200 US Dollars (or the equivalent in the base currency chosen such as the Australian Dollar).
 Pepperstone supports 10 different account base currencies including British Pound (GBP), Euro (EUR), Japanese Yen (JPY) and some minor currencies.
 While is higher than some of the largest brokers, Pepperstone is open that this is not actively enforced allowing for smaller deposits to be made.

 What sets Pepperstone apart is they don’t charge funding or withdrawal fees.
 Only some payment methods such as international transfers may see the financial institution themselves charge fee for money transfers.
 The funding methods include:

-While most brokers would argue they have the most satisfied customers and best support, Pepperstone has the reviews and awards to back-up their claim.
+While most brokers would argue they have the most satisfied customers and best support, Pepperstone has the reviews and awards to back up their claim.
 A benchmark annual study by Investment Trends surveys active forex traders, recognising Pepperstone’s excellent customer service with various awards.

-Another gauge of the forex broker reviews is from Trustpilot which in 2020 gave the score for Pepperstone:
+Another gauge of the forex broker reviews is from Trustpilot, which in 2020 gave the score for Pepperstone:

 This is the highest of the forex broker reviews that have over 500 reviews.

 Pepperstone is the best forex broker for expert traders looking for a low fee fx provider with strong customer service.
 They offer all major forex trading platforms including MetaTrader 4, MetaTrader 5 and cTrader.
-As well as an excellent selection of trading platforms, Pepperstone is regulated top-tier authorities such as the Australian Securities and Investments Commission and the Financial Conduct Authority (Registration Number 684312) in the UK.
+As well as an excellent selection of trading platforms, Pepperstone is regulated by top-tier authorities such as the Australian Securities and Investments Commission and the Financial Conduct Authority (Registration Number 684312) in the UK.

 IC Markets was awarded the best forex broker based on the following features: